DarkGhostHunter/Larakick/wiki/AUTHORIZATION.md

 Authorization may be a pain in the ass to manage, but Larakick makes it a breeze, since it follows the same Gate and Policies logic from Laravel in a convenient YAML file where you can see all authorization logic in a single glance.

+Authorization is optional, but you can add your own in the `larakick/auth.yml` file.

 ```yaml
 gates:
   AdminGate: